 Configure all the Windows Server nodes in your cluster to use IPv4 addresses only.
-You can either disable IPv6 (see How to disable IPv6 or its specific components in Windows) or set the preference to IPv4.
+You can either disable IPv6 (see How to disable IP version 6 or its specific components in Windows) or set the preference to IPv4.

 Ensure that the host's fully-qualified domain name ("FQDN") resolves to an IPv4 address as follows: